-- A complete copy of federal Form 990-PF, with appropriate schedules. - A complete copy of the current report filed with the Registry of Charitable Trusts (including federal Form 990).
+- 1. A complete copy of federal Form 990-PF, Return of Private Foundation or Section 4947(a)(1) Trust Treated as a Private Foundation, with appropriate schedules. - 2.
+A complete copy of the current report filed with the Registry of Charitable Trusts (including federal Form 990.)